MelanieLinares/portfolio-new/site/content/post/new-increasing-efficiency-with-an-internal-portal-to-manage-dmv-iims-initiative-participants.md

             After organizing the existing research, data, and data gained from numerous internal and external ideation sessions I consulted with the internal project lead.
 We unified on a strategy before driving downtown to meet with the project owner.
 The project owner ensured the plan met their expectations.
 Some aspects of the project required clarification to how it would translate within the UI.
 I was able to sketch and iterate on an initial batch wireframes for each set of pages during the session.
 The project owner was satisfied with the direction and signed off on the project so work on the UI and APIs could begin.

-            The sketches were turned into the first round of wireframes to cover each user task.

             * Business goals were discussed

             * Technical limitations were identified